Be Your Own First Responder!

 How can you protect yourself and your family in this dangerous environment?

 To stay alive against this requires more than just training, more than just mindset, more than only kit.
 It requires something more – it requires Operators.

 The Police may not respond at all and your armed reaction company may be minutes too late in a situation that can go deadly in seconds.

-The Lone Operator program is designed to take you on a 12-month journey, exposing you to top-quality instructors, teaching you to become self reliant and prepared in protecting yourself, your family and community from violent attack and disaster.
+Developed by ex SAPS Task Force Members (Leo Prinsloo) for civilian applications, the Lone Operator program is designed to take you on a 12-month journey (just one Saturday per month), exposing you to top-quality instructors, teaching you to become self-reliant and prepared in protecting yourself, your family and your community from violent attacks and disasters.

 PLEASE SEE THE BOTTOM OF THE PAGE AS TO WHICH AREAS ARE ACTIVE.

-We are looking for people willing commit to a 12-month time-frame of training.
+We are looking for people willing to commit to a 12-month time frame of training.
 Someone committed to learning.
-Someone not afraid of pushing themselfs to the next level.
+Someone who is not afraid of pushing themselves to the next level.

 This course is for people who are not afraid to push themselves mentally and physically.
 Physical Training will be done during every session.
 Stress inoculation is present at all sessions.
 Understand what this is about.
 When under attack, you are under stress, and the Lone Operator course is going to empower you to handle that stress.

 This is not for fun shooters.
 This is not a sport shooting event.
 The whole course is aimed at self-preservation.